 Who is Dwaine Spieker?
-One of university of Nebraska-Kearney’s most accomplished graduates!
+One of University of Nebraska-Kearney’s most accomplished graduates!
 One of Nebraska’s most award-winning poets!
-A teacher with a heart for students.
+A teacher with a heart for students at Wayne Public schools, Nebraska!
 Here is just a short summary of Dwaine’s achievements:

 After growing up on a farm outside Elgin, Nebraska, he attended the University of Nebraska at Kearney, graduating in 1997, and received his MA from the University of Nebraska-Lincoln in 2001.
 Since then he has been the recipient of National Endowment for the Humanities grants in the Summer Seminars for Schoolteachers Program, not once but twice (2002 and 2007).
 The Wayne Area Economic Development Council named him its 2009 Educator of the Year.

 Spieker’s poetry has appeared in Plainsong, The Platte Valley Review, The Nebraska Poets Calendar, The Plain Song Review, The Omaha World-Herald, Nebraska Life, Midwest Quarterly, Aethlon, Nimrod and in one of the nation’s most prestigious publications, Prairie Schooner.

 Dwaine’s first book, Garden of Stars – All Along Press, St. Louis, Missouri.
 2010 Nebraska Book Award for Poetry.

 His second and third collections, The Way Magellan Must Have Felt and Learning to Drive Nails, were published by Rogue Faculty Press in 2014 and 2018 respectively.
 He has also been also a finalist for the 2014 Pablo Neruda Prize from Nimrod and a semi-finalist in 2015.
 In 2017, he edited, Homing: The Collected Poems of Don Welch, 1975-2015 which also received the Nebraska Book Award.

 we cannot abide